 What kind of candidate is the Selection Committee looking for?

 The ideal candidate possesses a strong personal commitment to solving problems and effecting change in the environmental arena.
-They should possess solid leadership and communication skills, and have an excellent technical and/or analytical background as well as superior academic credentials.
-Non-academic volunteer or community-based experience is also highly valued.
+They should possess solid leadership and communication skills, an excellent technical and/or analytical background and superior academic credentials.
+Non-academic work and/or community-based experience is highly valued.
 We seek individuals who are deeply committed to their own leadership development.

 Do I need to be studying in a “hard” science area to compete successfully?